amainooti/clean-uo/README.md

 # Highlight of the tool
-### this is intended to be a CLI tool to help clean paths by just specifying a single string input
+### setting up a cron job with a few questions for those who are not familiar with the command line